sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 <h2>Integrating With Custom Themes</h2>

 The three neutrino Launcher plugins and the settings plugin each use their own custom dashboard icon that is not normally present in XEB+.
-Versions of these icons that are visually consistent with the default XEB+ theme are included and will be loaded with each plugin by default.
+Versions of these icons that are visually consistent with the default XEB+ theme are included and will be loaded by default.
 Alternate icons will be used instead, if icon files with the correct names are present in the current XEB+ theme folder.<br>
 The filenames each plugin looks for are as follows:

   * *ic_tool_neutrino_hdl.png* - neutrino Luancher (HDD)